sherryrich/gymbag/README.md

 ### Site User / Target Audience / Demographic
 * Target market is aimed at anyone in the 20 - 35 years old
 * Gym enthusiasts who like to post about their gym routines, lifestyle and diet online
+* People looking to be part of the community by posting, sharing & liking articles

+### Site Goals
+* The site's main purpose is immediately clear
+* Simple navigation that allows the user to find information and resources intuitively
+* User authentication
+* CRUD functionality for superuser(s)

 ## Architecture
 ### Database Schema